A combinatorial bijection on $k$-noncrossing partitions: Bijective proof of

-Since both cases lead to the contradiction, we conclude that $\tilde{P}$ can not contain any black $k$-crossing.
-This proves the lemma. \end{proof}

-\begin{lemma} The partition $P'$ obtained in step (4) of algorithm $\Phi$ has no black $k$-crossing.
+of length $k$, a contradiction. \end{itemize} Since both cases lead to the contradiction, we conclude that $\tilde{P}$ can not contain any black $k$-crossing.
+This proves the lemma. \end{proof} \begin{lemma} The partition $P'$ obtained in step (4) of algorithm $\Phi$ has no black $k$-crossing.
 In other words, the `cyclic rotation' does not create any black $k$-crossing. \end{lemma} \begin{proof} \ii{\alpha} \jj{\beta} Recall that $\tilde{P}$ has no red node under a black $(k-1)$-crossing and that it has no black $k$-crossing.
+Let

-Let be the greatest red $k$-crossing involved in the `cyclic rotation' to obtain $P'$ from $\tilde{P}$.
+be the greatest red $k$-crossing involved in the `cyclic rotation' to obtain $P'$ from $\tilde{P}$.
 Let us consider the colored arc diagram $D^*$ which is obtained from $D(\tilde{P})$ by changing the above red $k$-crossing into arcs

 where $(i_p,j_1)$ is recolored red.